yongchaofan/tinyTerm/docs/index.md

 > Most command line interface system uses a prompt string to tell user it’s ready for the next command, for example "> " or "$ " used by Cisco routers. tinyTerm will auto detect the prompt string used by remote host when user is typing commands interactively, and use the detected prompt string during scripting.
 Additionally, prompt string can be set in the script using special command "!Prompt {str}", refer to appendix A for details and other special commands supported for scripting.
 >
 > ### SCP integration
-> When a SSH or SFTP session is established in tinyTerm, simply drag and drop files to the terminal window will cause those files been transfered to remote host using SCP or SFTP put, remote files will be created in the current directory.
+> When a SSH or SFTP session is established in tinyTerm, simply drag and drop files to the terminal window will cause those files to be transfered to remote host using SCP or SFTP put, remote files will be created in the current directory.
 >
-> To copy file from server to a local folder, simple select the filename in the terminal windows, then chose "scp_to_folder.js" from script menu.
+> To copy file from server to a local folder, select the filename in the terminal window, then chose "scp_to_folder.js" from script menu.
 >
 > ### FTPd/TFTPd
 > A built in FTP server can be used for simple file transfer tasks, like software download to network devices.
 Only one user name "tiny" is allowed to login, with password "term".
 For security, user session to the FTP server is timed out in 1 minute without action, and FTP server will time out in 15 minutes without active connection.